somaveszelovszki/RC-Car-Arduino/README.md

 **Safe Drive**
 - user has control over the car
-- car has permission to perform safety interventions if needed
+- automatic collision avoidance by
-  - emergency break
+  - emergency breaking
-  - obstacle evasion
+  - overriding steering angle

 **Autopilot - to be implemented**
 - car drives itself to the given destination without any user interference